Menu

 This book review completes the set I’ve done of Fearne Cotton books, Happy, Calm and now Quiet, which promote better mental health and well-being.

-I benefitted quite a bit from reading these books as it gave me more perspective when living with thyroid disease and anxiety specifically, as I learnt some mechanisms for feeling more fulfilled, calm and reassured.
+I benefitted quite a bit from reading these books as it gave me more perspective when living with thyroid disease and anxiety specifically, as I learned some mechanisms for feeling more fulfilled, calm and reassured.

 The focus of Quiet is to look at the voices we speak to ourselves with, such as those that are negative, lead to low-self esteem and more, and silencing them so we feel more comfortable, confident and happy being ourselves.

-I may reference back to this book and what I’ve learnt from it throughout my blog posts.
+I may reference back to this book and what I’ve learned from it throughout my blog posts.

 Quiet starts off by looking at the different ‘voices’ many of us hear day to day and what triggers them into misbehaving.
 The inner critic, the panicking voice, the angry one, the one that says you’ll fail – and how habits such as spending too much time on social media, overly criticising yourself, anxiety over past events, change, failure, feeling sick or unwell or even a lack of sleep, can all cause them to get out of balance.